About Obstetrical Emergencies

 Why you should choose NEO for Obstetrical Emergencies

+All obstetrical Nurses MUST be adept in providing basic and advanced life support.
+Especially, in situations where deterioration of maternal status results in respiratory or cardiac arrest.
+The fact is that Maternal obstetrical emergencies leading to mortality in the United States have greatly increased since 1990’s.
 Because of the increasing number of pregnancies with preexisting conditions, the healthcare team has a duty to respond when a pregnant woman’s condition worsens.
-Therefore, the nurse must know the provisions of advanced cardiopulmonary life support.
-In situations where deterioration of maternal status results in respiratory or cardiac arrest, healthcare providers need to provide basic and advanced life support.
-That should include the necessary pregnancy alterations which includes the physiologic changes induced by the pregnancy and the unique circumstances of both the mother and the fetus.
+All in all, nurses must know how to carry-out the provisions of advanced cardiopulmonary life support for the pregnant woman.
+Additionally, nurses should understand the physiologic changes induced by pregnancy and the unique circumstances of both the mother and the fetus.

 In particular, ED and NICU nurses, plus those who work for high-risk labor Units will greatly benefit from this class.
 To conclude, OB Emergencies is a valuable class for new and experiences nurses to help add to your Obstetrical capabilities.